Way Day 2023: The best kitchen deals at Wayfair

 Cuisinart Professional Series 11-piece stainless steel cookware set, $160 (reduced from $615)

 You can also save on the 13-piece version.
-This Cuisinart set includes a Dutch oven and a lod.
+This Cuisinart set includes a Dutch oven and a lid.

 Cuisinart Professional Series 13-piece stainless steel cookware set, $180 (reduced from $750)